|

 LYSV (leek yellow stripe virus), GCLV (garlic common latent virus) and the Allexi-Virus group (previously know

 as mite-borne filamentous viruses), OYDV and LYSV are the most harmful virus species.
+Virus tests were performed by

 other alliums.